farooqqureshii/eecs-webring/README.md

 - To be part of the webring - you must be a student at the University of Ottawa (or bee an alumni), and you must be (or must have been) studying a program under the School of Electrical Engineering and Computer Science (Software Engineeirng, Electrical Engineering, Computer Engineering, Computer Science).

 ### 🙂 Joining the webring
-To join the webring - please create a pull request and edit the `addwebsite.md` file - please title it "add site <your first name.", and follow the instructions.
+To join the webring - please create a pull request and edit the `addwebsite.md` file - please title it "add site for [name].", and follow the instructions.
 I've done mine below as a demo.

 Name: Farooq Qureshi\
 Year: 2030\